WatChPhoto/FeatureReco/README.md

 # FeatureReco

 Code to do feature recognition to locate bolts and PMT centers.
 Implemented using OpenCV libraries.
+Output is to ROOT trees.

-You will need a copy of opencv libraries installed.
+You will need a copy of opencv libraries installed, as well as the ROOT libraires (root 6).
 To build the code:

 ```
 > cd FeatureReco